Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/quickstart.md

 Open [http://localhost/applications](http://localhost/applications), press
 `Add New Application` button.
-In the opened window select `linear_regression` model, name your application `linear_regression` and the create it.
+In the opened window select `linear_regression` model, name your application `linear_regression` and click creation button.

-If you cannot find your newly uploaded model and it's listed in your models page, that means it's still in a building stage.
+If you cannot find your newly uploaded model and it's listed in your models page, this probably means that it's still in a building stage.
 Wait until the model changes its status to `Released`, then you can use it.

 ## Invoking an application